 Employees who were made redundant may argue that it was unfair to implement redundancies when the furlough scheme was available.
 In return employers can allege they had a genuine redundancy situation as that workload and need for employees had diminished and they still had to pay NICs, pension, full holiday pay top-ups and possibly increased payments for hours not worked.
 From 1 August 2021, employers contributed 20% of the furlough salary, until the end of the scheme.

 Tribunal cases concerning these and other aspects of furlough are still working their way through the system.
 Examples can be found on our case law page.

 Employers faced with such claims will need to consider whether they applied the redundancy selection and consultation processes properly despite furlough and, if they did not, they may need to take specific advice and budget for a possible settlement agreement (see below).

 There is a potential grey area; if employers could claim furlough for employees where it has already been decided that their roles will be redundant later on.
 This seems to be contrary to the underlying purpose of the furlough scheme to help employers retain the workforce.
 If employers merely delayed inevitable redundancies there is at least a risk that it could be regarded as contrary to the purposes of the scheme.

-The guidance has previously indicated that employees may be made redundant while on furlough, but retain their usual redundancy rights and protection from dismissal.
-The government guidance confirms that if employers must make redundancies, they should follow the normal rules including notice periods and consultation.
+The government guidance confirmed that any furloughed employees who are made redundant retain their usual redundancy rights and protection from dismissal.
+Employers should also follow the normal rules and procedure, including notice periods and consultation.

 Employers must make a decision, as to whether furloughed employees can return to their duties and if not, it may be necessary to consider redundancy after all other options are exhausted.
 It is therefore crucial that employers only effect redundancy dismissals where: